Jonjo Shelvey: Nottingham Forest

+Çaykur Rizespor

+On 14 September 2023, Shelvey joined Turkish Süper Lig club Çaykur Rizespor.
+The move was originally reported to be a loan, but was later reported to be a permanent free transfer.
+Two days later, he made his debut for the club in a 2–1 win over Konyaspor, and assisted the winning goal scored by Adolfo Gaich.
+On 12 November, he scored a goal from inside his own half in a win over İstanbulspor.

+Eyüpspor

+On 27 August 2024, Shelvey joined Turkish Süper Lig club Eyüpspor.
+He was released by the club in the first week of January 2025.

+Burnley

+On 20 January 2025, Shelvey signed for Championship club Burnley on a free transfer until the end of the 2024–25 season.

+On 20 May 2025, the club announced he would be leaving in June when his contract expired.

+Arabian Falcons

+On 27 September 2025, Shelvey signed for UAE Second Division League club Arabian Falcons.

 International career

 Youth

 Shelvey captained the England under-16s as they won the 2007 Victory Shield scoring three goals in three matches.
 He played a key role in the Montaigu Tournament, which England won for the first time in seven years, playing in all four matches and scoring a free kick in the final against France.
 In October 2008, he made his debut for the England under-17s and scored in a 7–0 win over Estonia.

 On his debut for the England under-19s, in September 2010, he captained and scored a free-kick in a 2–0 win over Slovakia, and followed up by scoring on his following two appearances for the team.
 He won his first Under-21 cap coming on as substitute in a 6–0 win against Azerbaijan in September 2011.

 England's senior manager Roy Hodgson claimed that Shelvey missed the 2015 UEFA European Under-21 Championship because he was "reticent" about playing at that level following his senior international debut.
 Shelvey responded by saying that he had been told by under-21 manager Gareth Southgate that he would not feature in that squad, and claimed that if he had ever refused international duty he would have faced the wrath of his father.